 I am a Licensed Independent Clinical Social Worker in the state of South Dakota.
 My background includes working with ages 10- to 17-year-old individuals in a psychiatric facility.
 I also have experience working with the elderly in the nursing home setting.
 I have 11 years of experiencing related to providing therapy to others.
 I enjoy working with individuals’ caregivers seeking to learn coping skills to prevent burnout, supporting people through their personal grief & bereavement experience, and folks adjusting to different life roles related to aging or illnes...

-I am licensed in South Dakota with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, parenting issues, & motivation, self esteem, and confidence.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in South Dakota with 25 years of professional work experience.
+I have experience in helping clients with relationship issues.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Ward area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Ward due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Ward to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.